 They were hopeful when comparing it to the boyfriend that the case would finally be solved, but he was excluded.
 The killer was still at large.
 But at least they now had a physical description of the man, as well has his fresh injury.
 They went back and began checking the DNA against other sexual assaults.
 They got another hit, a sexual assault from Grand Prairie.
 Then another.
 It’s unusual for a killer to de-escalate from murder to rape instead of the reverse, but the Bathtub Killer had done just that.
 Forensics would tie him five rapes following the two murders.
 The killer had morphed into a serial rapist.

-Victims included Adrienne Fields, who has also been outspoken as a minister for other victims.
+Victims included Adrienne Fields., who has also been outspoken as a minister for other victim.
 In the Source Notes, I’ve included a link to an interview with her.

 During the ordeal that followed, he told her that the “The Devil kept making him do it.” and also “You’re not like the others.”
 She knew then that this was a serial rapist.
 He knew her name and other information, making it clear he had been stalking her.
 When he was done, he simply walked away.
 DNA testing confirmed that the Bathtub Killer had indeed attacked her.
 The fear would hold her prisoner.
 At night she roamed her house, checking locks on the doors and windows.
 She didn’t sleep soundly until a year later when police would call her to say they had the rapist in custody.